filippovisconti/docs/_posts/adv_comm_net/2024-01-13-9-Congestion-Control.md

 Explicit Congestion Notification (ECN):

 - The network sets an ECN flag in the IP header when queues are getting close to full (configurable threshold)
-- Last two bits in the “traffic class” IP header field.
+- Last two bits in the "traffic class" IP header field.
 - Congestion control treats ECN like a packet loss, but before any packet actually got dropped!
 - Used by Data Center TCP (DCTCP)
 - Network uses P4 to measure and share in-flight packets, link rate, and queue length with congestion control algorithms.